 Research discussed in the literature indicates that misfolded toxic a-syn is a primary driver of disease.
 Multiple studies indicate that pathogenic aggregates of a-syn can propagate from cell to cell in a prion-like manner causing progressive neuronal damage and disease symptoms.
 In order to target pathogenic a-syn without interfering with normal a-syn, the ProMIS platform was used to generate several mAbs against predicted conformational epitopes of misfolded, toxic a-syn.
-These mAbs showed the ability to selectively bind the pathogenic forms of a-syn (toxic oligomers and small soluble fibrils) but not the normal forms of a-syn (monomers, physiologic tetramers) that play important functional roles in the brain (Fig. 4).
-In vitro studies showed that the mAbs were able to protect rat dopaminergic neurons (neurons that are destroyed in PD) against toxic a-syn oligomers (Fig. 5).
+The peptide epitopes possessed in vitro seeding activity for a-syn monomers as determined in a ThT-based assay measuring the formation of a-syn aggregates over time. mAbs raised against these epitopes showed the ability to selectively bind the pathogenic forms of a-syn (toxic oligomers and small soluble fibrils) but not the normal forms of a-syn (monomers, physiologic tetramers) that play important functional roles in the brain (Fig. 4).
+In vitro studies showed that the ProMIS mAbs were able to protect rat dopaminergic neurons (neurons that are destroyed in PD) against toxic a-syn oligomers (Fig. 5).
 In separate assays, the mAbs also neutralized the seeding activity of a-syn soluble fibrils (Fig. 6) which is involved in the cell to cell propagation of disease.
 Importantly, the mAbs recognize toxic species of a-syn present in brain homogenates from patients with synucleinopathies (Fig. 7).
 Taken together, the results support the potential for using these antibodies to selectively target and protect against a-syn pathogenic species in patients with synucleinopathies.

 Fig. 4.
 Selectivity of mAbs for pathogenic species of a-syn.
 The binding response of a representative mAb to various concentrations of asyn monomers, toxic oligomers and soluble fibrils (sonicated PFFs) measured in a Millipore immunoassay.
-Mean $\pm$ SD of triplicates shown with the calculated lower limit of quantitation (LLOQ) for each species.
+Mean ± SD of triplicates shown with the calculated lower limit of quantitation (LLOQ) for each species.